AlaaYa7ia/Hassmalie/README.md

 # # tests:

 - cd to backend folder.
-- to run spisific test or ؤollection of tests run the command : python manage.py test *spisific_package.spisific_test*
+- to run spisific test or collection of tests run the command : python manage.py test *spisific_package.spisific_test*
 - to run all tests: python manage.py test